YingZheng-hub/The-Genre-Of-Million-Song-Prediction-Model-/README.md

  # Another way to look for genre
     * Find the mode meaning the most common value by defining Mode function with python
     * The max mode indicate the genre of the songs
+# Evaluation of Classification
   * Evaluate the accuracy of the predictions with k = 15,16,7 using k-nearest neighbor algorithm
   * Created a Chart to show the accuracy rate for different choices of k value
-# Result
+# Results
-  The chart shows that when k equals to 7, the accurancy rate of the predictions is the highest.
+  * The chart shows that when k equals to 7, the accurancy rate of the predictions is the highest.
-  And, in this case K = 16 is overfitting because the accurancy rate is relatively low.
+  * And, in this case K = 16 is overfitting because the accurancy rate is relatively low.